leorickli/wordpress-aws/10 - Creating an Application Load Balancer and the Private Instances.md

 ![Screenshot 2023-05-28 at 15 46 45](https://github.com/leorickli/wordpress-aws/assets/106999054/4eefaeda-1d35-4ff6-9390-e7d3412210f7)

 But there is one more thing that we need to do.
-Anytime we change your domain address, we have to go to the WordPress settings and change the domain address there as well.
-To change the domain settings in the Wordpress configuration file, insert "/wp-admin" in front of your DNS name.
+Anytime we change our domain address, we have to go to the WordPress settings and change the domain address there as well.
+To change the domain settings in the WorPpress configuration file, insert "/wp-admin" in front of your DNS name.

 ![Screenshot 2023-05-28 at 15 51 43](https://github.com/leorickli/wordpress-aws/assets/106999054/2d90bcd7-2531-4b1f-a90e-29c2dcf89cef)